Department of Communication Sciences and Oral Health

 *SPOONTS, LIZABETH A., Clinical Professor of Dental Hygiene, B.S., Texas Woman's University; M.S., University of North Texas

-*WAINSCOTT, SARAH D., Associate Professor of Communication Sciences, B.S., James Madison University; M.Ed., James Madison University; Ph.D., Gallaudet University
+*WAINSCOTT, SARAH D., Professor of Communication Sciences, B.S., James Madison University; M.Ed., James Madison University; Ph.D., Gallaudet University

 *WOODS, ALISA P., Clinical Professor of Communication Sciences, B.S., University of Oklahoma Health Sciences Center; M.S., Texas Woman's University